hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Thanks, I will try it later

 [15:43:23](#ChXX-EDEGnlzPOmHwS8g51xnThAGLilORHfYG8mSIqs) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏É
+üòÉ

-[15:43:43](#5VCMrC0kvt6r-_DiHrkQ24RIBsPxF-_3wjCjlJ9G3ik) <hiiamboris (NOT THIS ONE)>: funny solution Ì†ΩÌ∏â
+[15:43:43](#5VCMrC0kvt6r-_DiHrkQ24RIBsPxF-_3wjCjlJ9G3ik) <hiiamboris (NOT THIS ONE)>: funny solution üòâ

 [16:55:03](#irC2HQh6HsvOPRiXN43W3Trzgx3MJFDxkWS5SOb1fkw) <GiuseppeChillemi (GiuseppeChillemi)>:
 @toomasv I have tried, funny!
 So you are dividing by line length!
-Interesting but we need an `on-change` which works on `alt-down` and companions Ì†ΩÌ∏â
+Interesting but we need an `on-change` which works on `alt-down` and companions üòâ

 [16:56:23](#5iiztsadK01IYTgHF1GbWpxrUFkL1-4FwKi8be9BafY) <GiuseppeChillemi (GiuseppeChillemi)>:
 Another question: why `probe event` does not return anything?